Lead(II) iodide: Preparation

-PbS + I2 → PbI2 + S

 The sulfur is then washed with dimethyl sulfoxide.

 Crystallization

 Lead iodide prepared from cold solutions usually consists of many small hexagonal platelets, giving the yellow precipitate a silky appearance.
 Larger crystals can be obtained by exploiting the fact that solubility of lead iodide in water (like those of lead chloride and lead bromide) increases dramatically with temperature.
 The compound is colorless when dissolved in hot water, but crystallizes on cooling as thin but visibly larger bright yellow flakes, that settle slowly through the liquid — a visual effect often described as "golden rain".
 Larger crystals can be obtained by autoclaving the PbI_{2} with water under pressure at 200 °C.

 Even larger crystals can be obtained by slowing down the common reaction.
 A simple setup is to submerge two beakers containing the concentrated reactants in a larger container of water, taking care to avoid currents.
 As the two substances diffuse through the water and meet, they slowly react and deposit the iodide in the space between the beakers.

 Another similar method is to react the two substances in a gel medium, that slows down the diffusion and supports the growing crystal away from the container's walls.
 Patel and Rao have used this method to grow crystals up to 30 mm in diameter and 2 mm thick.

 The reaction can be slowed also by separating the two reagents with a permeable membrane.
 This approach, with a cellulose membrane, was used in September 1988 to study the growth of PbI_{2} crystals in zero gravity, in an experiment flown on the Space Shuttle Discovery.